Browned Butter Orange-Scented Strawberry Chess Pie!

 Preheat oven to 425.

-Place pie crust into 9” glass pie dish pressing sides to adhere to dish.
+Place pie crust into 9” pie dish pressing sides to adhere to dish.
 Prick several times with a fork.
 With fingers, mix 2 tablespoons sugar with the orange zest.
 Scatter over bottom of the pie crust and gently push into the dough.
 Bake for 5 minutes and remove from oven.
 Reduce heat to 350.

 Combine 1 ½ cups sugar with the corn meal and salt.
 Stir together the browned butter, buttermilk and juice.
 Add this wet mixture to the sugar mixture and fold to combine.
 Stir in the eggs.